 11. Investigate Anti-Virus

 Anti-Virus hooks deep into the operating system and can affect disk and network operations, further leading to issues with Steam.
-Besides, some games use copy protection technology which may appear as malicious software to antivirus scanner, resulting in Steam disk write error.
+Besides, some games use copy protection technology which may appear as malicious software to an antivirus scanner, resulting in Steam disk write error.
 You can completely disable the Anti-Virus and check if the disk write error stopped.

 12. Investigate Other Programs & Services